Graduate Assistantships at SXU

 Assistantship Details: Graduate assistantships in the graduate speech-language pathology program at Saint Xavier University include a tuition waiver for two credit hours of coursework per semester.
 In return for the tuition waiver, the students will spend up to five hours per week working as research, tutorial or clinical assistants.
 Application for a graduate assistantship is made directly through the CSDI Department at SXU after entrance into the program.

-SON Graduate Assistantship
+Nursing Graduate Assistantship

 Graduate Assistantships generally require live-in assignments on campus and also have assigned work in student activities.
 These positions are usually posted in the spring semester.
 The positions are 12-month contracts which are reviewed for annual renewal.
 Position titles may include: